-In the Pacific Northwest, the Forest Service manages 59 Wilderness Areas that encompass 4.6 million acres.
+In the Pacific Northwest, the Forest Service manages 59 Wilderness areas that encompass 4.6 million acres.
 Many protect the volcanic peaks of the Cascade Range; others surround chains of lakes in the high country; while others protect unique biological ecosystems and old growth forests.
-Find out more.

-The Pacific Northwest hosts two National Volcanic Monuments, several national recreation areas and major visitors centers.
-Find out more.
+The Pacific Northwest hosts two National Volcanic Monuments, several national recreation areas and major visitor centers.